The FM Professional

 Johanna Rodriguez, Savills

-Despite all the work done to engage the hybrid workforce, office attendance is currently lower than many leaders were expecting (and/or hoping).
+Despite all the work done to engage the hybrid workforce, office attendance is currently lower than many leaders were expecting (or hoping).
 This is due in large part to a push-and-pull with remote workers.
 Many remote workers have come to enjoy the benefits of working remotely and are reluctant to come back.

 “There has to be a balance of social connectivity along with purpose in the workplace today.”